bdgroves/topo-riv-blender/README.md

     - Paste `export PATH=$PATH:"/c/Program Files/Blender Foundation/Blender 4.4"`.
 NOTE: Adjust the directory based on where Blender installed on your machine.
 Also make sure to adjust the version number accordingly.
 5. Check that you can access both `conda` and `Blender` by typing them in Git Bash.

+#### Download TopoRivBlender

+1. Fork, clone, or download a zipped version of this repository.
+2. Create a directory, `path/to/topo-riv-blender`, and place the contents of this repository in the directory.

 #### Get an API key from OpenTopography

-4. Request an API Key from [Open Topography](https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets)
+1. Request an API Key from [Open Topography](https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets)
-5. Create a .txt file named opentopography_api_key.txt in `path/to/topo-riv-blender` and paste your api key in it.
+2. Create a .txt file named opentopography_api_key.txt in `path/to/topo-riv-blender` and paste your api key in it.

 #### Set up the conda environment

-6. In the terminal (or Miniforge Prompt in Windows) change directories to the project directory with `cd path/to/topo-riv-blender`
+1. In the terminal (or Miniforge Prompt in Windows) change directories to the project directory with `cd path/to/topo-riv-blender`
-7. Create the `conda` environment with the `environment.yaml` file.
+2. Create the `conda` environment with the `environment.yaml` file.
     Run `conda env create -f environment.yaml`
-8. Activate the conda environment.
+3. Activate the conda environment.
     Run `conda activate topo-riv-blender`

 ## How does it work?